karadHub/kubernetes/README.md

-# Kubernetes for Beginners
+# Make it easy - This repository contains notes and resources for learning Kubernetes.

-Educational repo: core Kubernetes concepts, runnable sample manifests, and cloud provider comparisons for learners.
+Core Kubernetes concepts, runnable sample manifests, and cloud provider comparisons for learners and many more.

-This repository contains notes and resources for learning Kubernetes.

 ## Table of Contents